koder-guy/RatOS-on-CB1/README.md

 <a href="https://os.ratrig.com"></a>
 </p>

-These scripts are designed to be run on a clean installation of the BIGTREETECH CB1 minimal kernel
+This script is designed to be run on a clean installation of the BIGTREETECH CB1 minimal kernel

 # Instructions